awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cloudwatch_dashboard.md

 {{% /expand%}}

-Continue to the next sections in the workshop to start deploying tasks in the cluster, and to see ECS Managed Scaling in action.
+Continue to the next sections in the workshop to deploy tasks in the cluster, and to see ECS Managed Scaling in action.